 For many years I have tried to narrate a valley where I was born and where I’ve spent a lot of time since when I was a child even if I grow up in a big city like Milano.
 This valley is a place that I loved and hated, a place I’m tied to by an emotional link that involves me, my father passed away when I was fifteen and my mother disappeared a few months ago.

 At a certain point I decided to put aside any kind of documentary approach with the awareness that I have never been interested in the beauty of natural scenery or in the objective reality of this place.
 I was interested in giving a voice to a place that changes, protects and destroys people, through its existence in our lives.

 In my work, memories of the time spent in this valley are mixed with dreams, nightmares and visions that my mind has set in this familiar and at the same time distant place, drawing on a sort of magical realism.

 In a time where people look at photographs faster and faster, I decided to use a photographic language that would induce the observer to linger, to move closer and to squint in order to get used to the darkness of these iridescent images that conceal a personal journey towards the reckoning with this valley.

-Valparaiso, published by Rumore Nero, featuring 65 images and texts by the author will be launched in 2019 through a crowdfunding campaign.
+Valparaiso, published by Rumore Nero, featuring 65 images and texts by the author will be launched in 2019.